Wishing you knew more about Aboriginal culture? Search no more.

 29 April: Captain James Cook claims possession of the whole east coast of Australia for the British Crown.
 Many history classes and books start teaching Australian history from this point on.

-25 January: Captain Phillip raises the Union Jack at Sydney Cove to start a penal colony.
+26 January: Captain Arthur Phillip raises the Union Jack at Sydney Cove to start a penal colony (and not a nation).
 Aboriginal resistance flares within a few days of arrival of the tall ships.

 29 May: The first conflict between the First Fleet arrivals and Aboriginal people takes place near Rushcutters Bay, Sydney.
 Two convicts are killed.